-There was some work towards a system to host the new custom game lobbies on the D2Moddin server network, but I stopped working on it due to the massive resource requirement of the optimized Source 2 engine.
+There was some work towards a system to host the new custom game lobbies on the D2Moddin server network, but I stopped working on it due to the massive resource requirement of the unoptimized early beta Source 2 engine.

 History and People